pmahnke/mahnke-cocktails/recipe_processed/rum_tea_toddy.md

 stars: 0
 base_spirits: "Jamaican Rum"
 youtube: "DJtBN6yBnsA"
+description: "A comforting and classic hot toddy that combines the warmth of Jamaican rum with black tea."
 excerpt: |
   The classic hot toddy is a comforting and warming beverage that has been used for centuries to soothe ailments and warm the soul.
 ---